guardian/prism/README.md

 ### SSH

-To run a command on all matching hosts, use the `ssh` command:
+To run a command on all matching hosts, use the `ssh` command, supplying the command to run using `-c` (you'll most likely need to quote your command in single quotes to avoid shell expansions):

 ```
-$ marauder ssh flex api release -- uptime
+$ marauder ssh flex api release -c 'uptime'
 ssh into 2 hosts and run `uptime`...

 == 10-252-163-100.gc2.dev.dc1.gnm ==